interglobalmedia/css-box-model-document-flow/pre_class_session_5_march_2_21_notes.md

 2. [W3C HTML Markup validation Service](https://validator.w3.org/#validate_by_uri+with_options) - validates your HTML markup (and more)

+When you use the W3C Markup Validation Service, make sure to select the following:

+a.
+First make sure that you have selected the Validate by URI tab.

+b.
+First make sure that you expand the More Options dropdown arrow.

+c.
+For Character Encoding, select utf-8 (Unicode, Worldwide)

+d.
+For Document Type, select HTML5 (experimental)

+e.
+Select the List Messages Sequentially radio button.

+f.
+Check the Show Source checkbox.

+g.
+Check the Show Outline checkbox.

+h.
+Check the Clean up Markup with HTML-Tidy checkbox.

+i.
+Check the Validate error pages checkbox.

+Then click the Check button to validate your HTML page.
+The link has to point to a page on a live site.
+Not to a page n a local server on your computer.

 3. Lighthouse Chrome Extension (I mentioned this before, but it really is an essential tool for web design and development today): even lets you know what is wrong or not semantic about your HTML markup.

 I have uploaded my portfolio.html page (along with my other "dummy pages") to my domain name on Namecheap.
 I made a few changes afterwards, and this is what it looks like now: [letsbsocial.nyc](https://www.letsbsocial.nyc/portfolio.html)